Kent State Golden Flashes men's basketball: Rivalries

 The principal rivalry for the Golden Flashes is with the Akron Zips from the University of Akron, located in Akron, Ohio, approximately 10 mi southwest of Kent.
 The series dates back to February 19, 1916, when the two teams played in Kent in the basement of the old heating plant, won by Akron 37–16.
 Kent State recorded their first win in the series, a 23–21 win at Wills Gymnasium, in 1927.
-Through the 2022–23 season, the Flashes lead the series 83–81.
+Through the 2025–26 season, the Zips lead the series 89–83.
 Akron's longest winning streak in the series is a nine-game streak from 1942 to 1949, while Kent State's longest winning streak is five games, which has occurred three times.
 Kent State had a 19-game home winning streak against the Zips, which spanned from 1964 to 1998.
 Despite the length of the rivalry and close proximity of the campuses, the series has only been a conference meeting since 1992 when Akron joined the Mid-American Conference.
 Prior to 1992, the rivalry was played in the Ohio Athletic Conference (OAC) for two periods, the first from 1932, when Kent State joined the conference, until 1936, when Akron left the OAC.
 The second period of conference play began in 1944 after Akron returned to the OAC, and ended when Kent State left the conference in 1951 to join the MAC.
 When the MAC created East and West divisions in 1998, both teams were placed in the East division.
 Since 2011, the games count as part of the larger Wagon Wheel Challenge between the two schools.

 Since the start of MAC divisional play late 1990s, the two programs have met regularly with MAC East and overall championships on the line.
-Through the 2024–25 season, the Flashes and Zips have combined for 16 MAC East titles, 11 MAC regular-season championships, and 13 MAC tournament championships.
+Through the 2025–26 season, the Flashes and Zips have combined for 16 MAC East titles, 11 MAC regular-season championships, and 14 MAC tournament championships.
 The teams have often had their second meeting of the season as the regular season's final game, with several of those games featured in national broadcasts.
 Akron won the East division with a 66–64 overtime win at the MAC Center to end the regular season and claimed the MAC regular-season title in 2012 with a 61–55 win in Kent.
 The second meeting in 2010, played at James A. Rhodes Arena and broadcast nationally on ESPN, featured both teams atop the conference standings at 12–3.
 Kent State won the game 74–61 to clinch the MAC regular-season title.
 The following season, the Flashes clinched their second-consecutive MAC title with a 79–68 win over the Zips at the MAC Center in a nationally televised game on the regular season's final day, repeating the feat in 2015 with a 79–77 win over the Zips on ESPN2 to claim the regular-season and East division co-championship.